Dynamic values

 CLI:

-shipeasy values set rate-limit 200
+shipeasy configs update rate-limit --value 200

-shipeasy values set plan-defaults --json '{"tier":"pro","limit":50}'A new value creates a revision; you can roll back from the dashboard at any time.
+shipeasy configs update plan-defaults --value '{"tier":"pro","limit":50}'A new value creates a revision; you can roll back from the dashboard at any time.
 Every revision records the author, source (dashboard / CLI / API), and a diff against the previous value.

 # View revision history

-shipeasy values history rate-limit
+shipeasy configs activity rate-limit

-# Roll back to a specific revision
+# Roll back to a specific revision — currently dashboard-only.

 A single JSON value can encode an entire decision tree.
 This is great for things like plan limits, where the answer is "a struct" rather than "a value":